Jay Huguley: Career

 Huguley has also played recurring characters in ABC Family's Ravenswood (a spin-off to Pretty Little Liars), and in the CW's Star-Crossed.
 He's also guest-starred in episodes of Will Trent, Bookie, Found, Big Sky, Crazy Ex-Girlfriend, Red Band Society, Nashville, Breaking In, Drop Dead Diva, and Army Wives.

 In 2013, he appeared as Sheriff H.P.
 Voorhies, the man who negotiated the freedom of Solomon Northup, in Steve McQueen's film 12 Years a Slave, starring Chiwetel Ejiofor, Brad Pitt, and Michael Fassbender.

 In 2015, he appeared in Helen Hunt's Ride, and starred as Jonah Bock in Sunny in the Dark, a feature film written by Courtney Ware, for which he took home the award for "Best Actor" from the Northeast Film Festival.

 In 2016, Huguley appeared in the horror film, Abattoir, by the man credited for furthering the Saw franchise, Darren Lynn Bousman.

-In 2018, Huguley had roles in Heart, Baby and as William Henry Moody, the prosecuting attorney in the infamous Lizzie Borden trial in the film Lizzie alongside Chloe Sevigny and Kristen Stewart.
+In 2018, Huguley had roles in Heart, Baby and as William Henry Moody, the prosecuting attorney in the infamous Lizzie Borden trial in the film Lizzie alongside Chloë Sevigny and Kristen Stewart.

 In 2008, Huguley starred in David Lindsay-Abaire's Tony Award-winning play Rabbit Hole at the Skylight Theatre.
 About his performance, the Los Angeles Times said, "Jay Huguley dwells inside the play's contradictions and connects us to its anguished, buoyant heart."
 In 2009, Huguley played the lead role of Henry in Tom Stoppard's play The Real Thing at Los Angeles' Skylight Theatre.

 He has played real life historical figures 4 times.
-Sherrif Voorhies in ‘12 Years a Slave’, William Henry Moody in ‘Lizzie’ opposite Kristen Stewart, Jimmy Swaggart in ‘The Eyes of Tammy Faye’ opposite Jessica Chastain, and Charles Schwab in the upcoming film ‘The Panic.’
+Sheriff Voorhies in ‘12 Years a Slave’, William Henry Moody in ‘Lizzie’ opposite Kristen Stewart, Jimmy Swaggart in ‘The Eyes of Tammy Faye’ opposite Jessica Chastain, and Charles Schwab in the upcoming film ‘The Panic.’

 In 2025, Huguley will appear in Daniel Minahans feature film ‘On Swift Horses’ opposite Jacob Elordi.